raphink/Augeas-book/en/09-writing-lenses/01-chapter9.markdown

 ### The Build module

-The Build (`build.aug`) module provides definitions for usual constuctions of regular expression.
+The Build (`build.aug`) module provides definitions for usual constructions of regular expression.
 __List functions__ and give examples.

 ### The IniFile module

 INI files are quite standard even on Unix systems.
-However, there are many different implementations and specificities.
+However, there are many different implementations and variations.
 The Inifile (`inifile.aug`) module provides definitions to ease the writing of lenses for specific INI files.
-It is used in lenses such as Php (`php.aug`), MySQL (`mysql.aug`) or Puppet (`puppet.aug`).
+It is used as a basis for lenses such as Php (`php.aug`), MySQL (`mysql.aug`) or Puppet (`puppet.aug`).
 __List functions__ and give examples.